YuXiang1105/proyect-web-begginer/README.md

 Hi, welcome my first submission.
+Made with flask and bootstrap
 The details below:
 Full name:Yu Xiang Yang Xu
-Std.number:40500199
-Theme: The Xenovault
+My teacher: Dr. Giuseppe Trombino

 Before using, follow the next steps:
 1-Install the virtual enviroment with the next commands: